eo33/ecommerce-app/README.md

 1. As a user, I want to be able to view the documentation.
 2. As a developer, I want to view and modify the OAS 3.0 file
 3. As a user, I want to be able to download the Postman collection.
+4. As a user, I want to make sure that the code snippets in the docs are working.

 #### Tasks